35 Landing Page Inspirations to Copy for E-commerce [UPDATED 2020]

 23. Warby Parker

 Pros: This page lets the glasses speak for themselves.
-The header is bold and makes the offer clear, and the call-to-action is highlighted in blue (so it stands out among the other visual elements on the page).
+The header is bold and makes the offer clear, call-to-action is highlighted in blue (so it stands out among the other visual elements on the page).
 With few other distractions on the page, clicking through is a simple decision.

 24. Smile Squared